FreifunkBremen/yanic/docs/docs_configuration.md

 ## [[nodes.output.nodelist]]
 {% method %}
 The nodelist output is a minimal output with current state of collected data.
-Should be prefered to use it on the [ffapi](https://freifunk.net/api-generator/) for the [freifunk-karte.de](https://freifunk-karte.de)
+Should be preferred to use it on the [ffapi](https://freifunk.net/api-generator/) for the [freifunk-karte.de](https://freifunk-karte.de)
 {% sample lang="toml" %}
 ```toml
 [[nodes.output.nodelist]]